-null How can I minimise stress and keep my dog happy during coronavirus?
+null How to minimise stress and keep your dog happy during the coronavirus pandemic

-How can I minimise stress and keep my dog happy during coronavirus?
+How to minimise stress and keep your dog happy during the coronavirus pandemic

 How can I meet my dog's needs with limited time for walks?

-There are many ways to - at least partially - compensate the reduced exercise time by incorporating more play into your pet's daily routine.
-There are many examples of enrichment that you can introduce, including a variety of searching games and dog puzzles are great examples of enrichment that you can introduce during lockdown (remember to start with the easiest ones if your dog is not used to solving puzzles or learning new tricks to keep them engaged and motivated).
+There are many ways to - at least partially - compensate if you've had to reduce your dog's exercise time or change their routine by incorporating more play into your pet's daily routine.
+There are many examples of enrichment that you can introduce, including a variety of searching games and dog puzzles are great examples of enrichment that you can introduce during lockdown.

+Remember to start with the easiest ones if your dog is not used to solving puzzles or learning new tricks to keep them engaged and motivated.
 The change in the routine should be kept to a minimum where possible.
 If you are not self-isolating, try to keep the usual time for your dog's meals and daily walk.
-Only one walk is allowed as per government advice, so for the remaining habitual walks, you can bring them out in your garden or ask another member of your family in your household to walk them.

-If you are self-isolating and you cannot ask someone else to walk your dog, you may need to keep them at home, until your self-isolation is over but do still try to keep your dog's normal routine as much as possible.
+If you're self-isolating and you cannot ask someone else to walk your dog, you may need to keep them at home, until your self-isolation is over but do still try to keep your dog's normal routine as much as possible.

 How can I keep my dog calm in a busy household?

 It's very important to maintain the house rules just as before.
-Also, remind your family not to overwhelm your dog with constant attention (being able to rest and 'do nothing' while the family is at home just as important as cuddles!).
+Also, remind your family not to overwhelm your dog with constant attention (being able to rest and 'do nothing' while more people are at home just as important as cuddles!).